tbedford/Website-Test/source/articles/learning-javascript.md

 ## Summary

-This was a really fun experiment and I found I loved the interactivity of running JavaScript in the browser, and using HTML 5 Canvas it was fairly easy to see Colourful Things.
+This was a really fun experiment and I found I loved the interactivity of running JavaScript in the browser, and using HTML5 Canvas it was fairly easy to see Colourful Things.
 A great way to learn a language!

 I had really wanted to progress this and do some fun demos such as a